flopp/GpxTrackPoster/README.md

   --heatmap-radius RADIUS_KM
                         Scale the heatmap such that at least a circle with radius=RADIUS_KM is visible (default: automatic).
+  --heatmap-line-transparency-width TRANSP_1,WIDTH_1, TRANSP_2,WIDTH_2, TRANSP_3,WIDTH_3
+                        Define three transparency and width tuples for the heatmap lines or set it to `automatic` for automatic calculation (default: 0.1,5.0, 0.2,2.0, 1.0,0.3).

 Circular Type Options:
   --circular-rings      Draw distance rings.